-CSR indicates the balanced approach of the financial, social and environmental impact of the company operations according to the three dimensions of "society - environment - economy" that are globally accepted by the responsible members of the business community.
-These outline the main objective of an organization to create value for its shareholders, while at the same time taking care of its customer satisfaction, its personnel, the environment and society in general.
+CSR indicates the balanced approach to the financial, social and environmental impact of company operations according to the three dimensions "society - environment - economy" that are globally accepted by the responsible members of the business community.
+These outline the main objectives of an organization to create value for its shareholders, while at the same time caring for the satisfaction of its customers, its personnel, the environment and society in general.
 Relevant to this is also the concept of sustainable growth, meaning the growth that aims at covering today's needs without jeopardizing the availability of resources for future generations.

-Consequently MOTOR OIL commits for its complete conformity with the ten principles of the UN Global Compact regarding:
+Consequently, MOTOR OIL is committed / pledges to fully conform with the ten principles of the UN Global Compact, regarding:

-- Human rights,
+- > Human rights,

-- ◆ Labor
+- ➤ Labor

-- The environment and
+- ➤ The environment and

-- ◆ Transparency (anti-corruption)
+- ➤ Transparency (anti-corruption)